What is electrophysiology?

-An electrophysiology study (EP study) is an invasive test that uses cardiac catheters and computers to create electrocardiogram (EKG) tracings and electrical measurements from inside your heart.
+An electrophysiology study uses cardiac catheters and computers to create electrocardiogram (EKG) tracings and electrical measurements from inside your heart.

-During the test, your cardiologist may safely reproduce your abnormal heart rhythm, then give you medications to see which one best controls the rhythm.
+During this invasive test, your cardiologist may safely reproduce your abnormal heart rhythm, then give you medications to see which one best controls your heart’s rhythm.

 Your doctor uses the EP study to:

 - Find out what is causing your abnormal heart rhythm (also called arrhythmia or dysrhythmia)

 - Determine where in your heart the abnormal heart rhythm begins